-Excess melanin production (the pigment that gives your skin its colour) is triggered by hormones or other factors, which results in hyperpigmentation.
-Melasma is a skin disorder that causes hyperpigmentation, and research shows that Vitamin E helps with it.
+Hormones or other factors trigger excess melanin production (pigment that gives your skin its color) which results in Melasma –a skin disorder that causes hyperpigmentation.
+Research shows that Vitamin E helps with it.
 The most effective technique to cure hyperpigmentation with vitamin E is to combine it with vitamin C.

 Helps Fight Aging

-Good blood circulation helps to slow down aging by delaying the onset of wrinkles and making your skin firmer.
+High antioxidants in Vitamin E helps the body's blood circulation that helps to slow down aging by delaying the onset of wrinkles and making your skin firmer.

 Helps Prevent Blackheads

-Vitamin E also has antioxidant (fat-soluble) properties, which means it can help neutralise damaging free radicals and reduce sebum (oil) oxidation.
+Its antioxidant (fat-soluble) properties help neutralize damaging free radicals and reduce sebum (oil) oxidation.
 Blackheads are a build-up of sebum that oxidizes when exposed to the air, causing it to turn black.
-Vitamin E may help reduce the oxidation of the hardened and clogged oil in the pores, which causes it to turn black, thus reducing or preventing blackheads.
+Vitamin E helps reduce the oxidation of the hardened and clogged oil in the pores, which causes it to turn black.

-Vitamin C (ascorbic acid) is high in antioxidants, which are believed to make your skin look younger and more luminous.
-It aids in the destruction of free radicals, as well as promotes tissue healing and collagen synthesis for healthy, supple skin.
-This powerful antioxidant and anti-inflammatory ingredient has been shown to improve skin tone and texture, moisturise the skin, and minimise ageing indications.
+Vitamin C (ascorbic acid) is high in antioxidants and anti-inflammatory that make your skin look younger and more luminous.
+It aids destruction of free radicals, promotes tissue healing and collagen synthesis for healthy, supple skin.
+Also helps to improve skin tone and texture, moisturize the skin, and minimize aging indications.
 Some of its various benefits include:

 Protects Skin From Sun Damage

-Vitamin C's antioxidants may help protect you from the harmful effects of UV rays.
-Applying vitamin C helps protect your skin from the sun’s rays as it works as an antioxidant to protect your skin from UV rays, thereby minimising the harmful effects of the sun.
-Combinations of vitamin C and vitamin E are more effective in preventing the skin from sun damage than vitamin E alone.
+Vitamin C's antioxidants protect you from the UV rays.
+Combinations of vitamin C and E are more effective in preventing skin from sun damage than vitamin E alone.
 However, this doesn’t mean you should skip sunscreen and wear a Vitamin C serum- Vitamin C cannot absorb UVA or UVB rays, so it is not a substitute for sunscreen.
 Layer your Vitamin C serum with a sunscreen for best results.

 Helps Produce Collagen

-Vitamin C is necessary for the body's collagen production- in fact, the body cannot produce collagen without vitamin C. Collagen is a protein that is found in skin, hair, muscles, and tendons and is responsible for keeping our skin appearing young and smooth.
-Collagen production slows as we get older, which can lead to drooping skin and wrinkles.
-Vitamin C helps to keep the skin lush and firm by accelerating the formation of collagen and elastin when used topically.
-Topical vitamin C can help prevent premature skin ageing and restore the skin's youthful, smooth appearance.
+Collagen is a protein that is found in skin, hair, muscles, and tendons and is responsible for keeping our skin young and smooth.
+Our body cannot produce collagen Without vitamin C. Collagen production slows as we get older which leads to drooping skin and wrinkles.
+Vitamin C keeps the skin lush and firm by accelerating the formation of collagen and elastin.

 Helps Reduce Undereye Circles